Is the tap water in Malta drinkable?

 • Cost - Finally consumers have to buy, carry home bottles from the store and then store and throw away the bottles.
 For this they pay almost 1000 times more than tap water.
 As if this wasn’t enough the plastic leeches into the water which means that our bodies get contaminated with BPA and phathalates of which we don’t yet understand the long term impact.Source: One Green Planet

-You can read more about the TAPP Water story and learn about the advanced microfiltration system available for drinking water in Malta.
+You can read more about the Tappwater faucet filters and learn about the advanced technology water filter system available for drinking water in Malta.

 Updates: